yldio/skiff/README.md

 * `heartbeatInterval`: the interval between heartbeats sent from leader. defaults to 50 ms.
 * `minElectionTimeout`: the minimum election timeout. defaults to 150 ms.
 * `maxElectionTimeout`: the maximum election timeout. defaults to 300 ms.
 * `commandTimeout`: the maximum amount of time you're willing to wait for a command to propagate.
-Defaults to 2 seconds.
-You can ovverride this in each command call.
+Defaults to 3 seconds.
+You can override this in each command call.
 * `retainedLogEntries`: the maximum number of log entries that are committed to the state machine that should remain in memory.
 Defaults to 50.